shipwright-io/build/README.md

 ## Operator Resources

+This operator ships four CRDs :

+* The `BuildStragegy` CRD and the `ClusterBuildStrategy` CRD is used to register a strategy.
+* The `Build` CRD is used to define a build configuration.
-This operator ships two primary CRDs(the `BuildStragegy` and the `Build` CRD) in order to register a strategy and then start the actual application builds using a registered strategy.
+* The `BuildRun` CRD is used to start the actually image build using a registered strategy.

 ## Read the Docs